Aggregates Levy: returns, records and appeals

-You can correct net errors on previous returns up to a maximum of £50,000 in box 1 of your return if you’re VAT registered.
+You can correct net errors on previous returns up to a maximum of £50,000 on your online return if you’re VAT registered.
 The error mustn’t be over 1% of your box 6 figure on your VAT return (before correction) for that period.

 Errors if you’re not VAT registered

-You can correct net errors on previous returns up to a maximum of £10,000 in box 1 of your return if you’re not VAT registered
+You can correct net errors on previous returns up to a maximum of £10,000 on your online return if you’re not VAT registered

 Errors over these limits